MirceaUngureanu/awesome-list--pandemic-support/README.md

-# Awesome List for Panemic support
+# Awesome List for Pandemic support

 There are so many Covid-19 support opportunities at the minute that I wanted to keep a log of everything.